 - Lightly egg wash the top of the loaf, sprinkle with raw sugar or granulated sugar.
 Place the loaf pan on a cookie sheet and bake for 30 - 35 minutes.
 It is done when the top is a rich golden brown, and the internal temperature is 200 F.

-I’ve made the same recipe by replacing the rhubarb with a homemade jam and it was equally delicious.
-It is like lazy jam toast where the jam is folded in already.
+If you are pressed for time, simply replace the compote with a good quality jam, such as strawberry or raspberry.
 I love how easy it is to make but looks impressive at the same time.
 It makes a great bread for a weekend brunch.
 You can shape it the day before, place the pan in the fridge.
 On the next day when you are ready to proof it, take it out, proof for 2 – 3 hours and bake.
 Deliciously buttery and jammy brioche is served.

 Fun fact: As we all know, Marie Antoinette once said, “Let them eat cake.”
 However, the infamous line was more like, “Qu’ils mangent de la brioche,” which means, “Let them eat brioche.”